rd--/stsc3/md/c-smalltalk.md

 In addition there may be a rule to translate selectors, for instance from _at:put_ to _atPut_.

-_stsc3_ includes a [translator](https://rohandrape.net/pub/stsc3/html/stc-to-js.html) from C-Smalltalk to Javascript.
+_stsc3_ includes a [translator](https://rohandrape.net/pub/stsc3/html/stc-to-js.html) from C-Smalltalk to a scheme-like subset of Javascript.

 ## Unary and binary message selectors

 In C-Smalltalk _p.q_ and _p.q(r)_ refer to two distinct selectors, _q_ in the first case and _q:_ in the second.
 When C-Smalltalk is translated into a _scheme-like_ notation and semantics this distinction is not made.
 The first case translates as _q(p)_ and the second as _q(p, r)_.
-This requires _q_ to have two arities, and while many scheme-like languages will allow this, it is an unnecessary complication.
+This requires _q_ to have two arities.
+While many scheme-like languages will allow this, it can make systems more complicated.
-For this reason, if translation is desired, unary and binary message selectors should be named so that they translate distinctly.
+If translation is desired, unary and binary message selectors can be named so that they translate distinctly.

 ## Notation for the _at:_ and _at:put:_ protocol